influxdata/docs-v2/content/influxdb/cloud-serverless/_index.md

 **InfluxDB Cloud powered by IOx** followed by the version number.
 {{% /note %}}

-InfluxDB Cloud is a hosted and managed version of InfluxDB backed by InfluxDB IOx, the time series platform designed to handle high write and query loads.
+InfluxDB Cloud Serverless is a hosted and managed version of InfluxDB backed by InfluxDB IOx, the time series platform designed to handle high write and query loads.
-Learn how to use and leverage InfluxDB Cloud in use cases such as monitoring metrics, IoT data, and event monitoring.
+Learn how to use and leverage InfluxDB Cloud Serverless in use cases such as monitoring metrics, IoT data, and event monitoring.

-<a class="btn" href="/influxdb/cloud-serverless/get-started/">Get started with InfluxDB Cloud (IOx)</a>
+<a class="btn" href="/influxdb/cloud-serverless/get-started/">Get started with InfluxDB Cloud Serverless</a>

 ## The InfluxDB IOx storage engine